opentact/opentact_api_docs/source/subaccount.rst

 Billing
 ----------

 Opentact bills all subaccount usage directly to your master account.
-You'll have one Twilio balance for all subaccounts.
+You'll have one Opentact balance for all subaccounts.
 If your master Opentact account is ever suspended, your subaccounts will also be suspended.

 Authentication
 -----------------------